gSchool/ada-CS-Fundamentals-Internship/05-hash-tables/01-hash-tables.md

 ##### !question

+Given a string, return the distinct letters sorted in decreasing order based on the frequency of characters.

+So for example:

+  Input:  "party hardy"
+  Output:  "ayrpt hd"

+  Explanation:  a, y, and r appear twice so they are shown first, each subsequent character appears once including the space.

-Why would a hash table be a good approach here?
+Would a hash table be a good approach here?
+Why or why not?

 ##### !end-question